-The SUVR is calculated by dividing the VOI value by the reference region value (which will be 1.0 if measured on a SUVR image).
+The-If a SUVR image is not being used, then the SUVR is calculated by dividing the VOI value by the reference region value (which will be 1.0 if measured on a SUVR image).
 If a parametric image was generated using full dynamic scanning, or if a kinetic model is being applied to a multi-timeframe dynamic image, a DVR value is generated instead.